sourcegraph/sourcegraph-public-snapshot/docs/management/upgrading.md

 +++
-title = "Upgrading Sourcegraph" navtitle = "Upgrading Sourcegraph"
+title = "Upgrading Sourcegraph" navtitle = "Upgrading"
 +++

-When a new update is available for Sourcegraph, you'll receive a "golden present" icon in the top right of the application.
+When an updated version of Sourcegraph is available for your server, a notice will appear in the footer.

-Not an admin?
-Contact your Sourcegraph admin and let them know they should upgrade Sourcegraph!

-Upgrading is extremely easy and provides new features and important bug fixes.

 # Upgrading

-Log into the server running Sourcegraph and run `src selfupdate` to update to the latest version.
+1. Log into the server running Sourcegraph and run `sudo src selfupdate` to update the binary to the latest version.

-Restart the server to use the new version: `sudo restart src`.
+1. If you used the cloud provider installation instructions, re-grant the capability to let Sourcegraph listen on privileged ports (if needed): `sudo setcap cap_net_bind_service=+ep /usr/bin/src`
+1. If running Sourcegraph as a system service: `sudo restart src`